 It’s important to see a physician who specializes in ADHD but also has a thorough understanding of its comorbid conditions, and Dr. Dodson underscores this.
-The emotional sensitivity component of ADHD can look like bipolar disorder, depression, and/or anxiety, particularly in adults who have lived with ADHD all their lives.
+The emotional sensitivity component of ADHD can look like bipolar disorder, a mood disorder, and/or anxiety, particularly in adults who have lived with ADHD all their lives.
 If you’re not seeing a clinician who understands the nuances of each related condition, and how they can mimic one another, you may endure a frustrating waste of time and money.
-A clinician trained in just one of these conditions will see what they’re trained to see, and that often leads to a misdiagnosis of depression and/or anxiety.
+A clinician trained in just one of these conditions will see what they’re trained to see, and that often leads to a misdiagnosis of a mood disorder and/or anxiety.
 Of course, an inaccurate diagnosis leads to ineffective (and in some cases, counterproductive) treatment, which often worsens the problem.

 “The best way to find a competent clinician,” Dr. Dodson says, “is to start either with the ADDitude website’s ADHD Directory, or go to a CHADD or NADDA meeting.
 These are people who are just a couple of years ahead of you and they can tell you who’s good [for adult ADHD] and who’s not.”

 Physicians unfamiliar with making a mental health diagnosis should refer patients to either a psychiatrist or psychologist who is trained to diagnose and treat ADHD and its comorbid conditions.